firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-08-27-for-what-dignity-remains.md

 ----

 I've always hated my father.
 So much you'd think I'd be pleased at his passing.
 His face would turn purplescent when enraged, like a boiled plum.
-He'd strike without meaning, without purpose, his fists beating out the rhythm of his frustration into whatever object nearest.
+He'd strike without meaning, without purpose, his fists beating out the rhythm of his frustration into whatever object was nearest.

 My sister and I, however, remained untouched.